 The repeated test steps here are:

 Though we could test these scenarios in three different cases, a better approach would be to create a single test case that would say, a negative login scenario should produce correct error messages.
 This would further iterate through the different sets of the data for the same test step in the first test case.
 If one of them failed, we wouldn’t exit the test case and simply keep track of the test case and then move on to the next row of data.

 Here is a sample program on how you could achieve this

 Execute the *.robot program and the HTML results can be viewed as below.

-Data driven tests in robot allows you to view each test data as a separate test case in the log files.
+Data-driven tests in robot allow you to view each test data as a separate test case in the log files.

-So typically, the built-in method for getting data driven results in robot framework are as follows
+Typically, the built-in method for getting data-driven results in robot framework are as follows